Make a joyful noise to the Lord,

 Praise Band

-The Joy Ringers
+Joy Ringers

-Chamber Concert
+Chamber Concerts

 The Cardinal String quartet (pictured on the right) is the string quartet in residence at Westminster Church.
-They enjoy assisting in worship by playing inspirational and reflective numbers to assist the service.
-Members of the quartet also participate in the chamber music series on Sunday afternoons
+They enjoy assisting in worship by playing inspirational and reflective numbers to enhance the service.
+Members of the quartet also participate in the chamber music series on Sunday afternoons as an outreach effort to our community.

 Interested in Music?